Addressing type Ia supernova color variability with a linear spectral template: Model Training

 \subsection{Dimensionality reduction of supernovae SEDs with Principal Component Analysis}

-From the set of reconstructed SEDs, we select a random subsample of 147 to compose the training set and save the remaining objects for a further validation step.
-Based on the homogeneity hypothesis of type Ia supernovae, one may argue most of the information on this sample should be correlated and partially redundant.
-Thus, following \citet{Guy2007, Kim_2013, Sasdelli_2015, He_2018}, we investigate initially an orthonormal transformation to an ordered lower dimension basis via a Principal Component decomposition, initially proposed by \cite{saunders2018snemo} and here more thoroughly investigated.
+From the set of reconstructed SEDs, we select a random subsample of 150 SN to compose the training set and save the remaining objects for a further validation step.
+Due to the observed similarities among SNeIa, one may argue most of the features in this sample should be correlated and partially redundant.
+Following \citet{Guy2007, Kim_2013, Sasdelli_2015, He_2018}, we investigate an orthonormal transformation to an ordered lower dimension basis via a Principal Component decomposition.

 The Principal Component Analysis (PCA), \citet{hotelling1933analysis,pearsonpca}, aims to find the uncorrelated directions that successively maximize the explained variance of the original data.
-This process translates into diagonalizing the sample covariance matrix, ordering the eigenvectors according to the highest eigenvalues, and projecting the original data onto the transpose eigenvectors, leading us to the ordered Principal Components (PCs).
+This process translates into diagonalizing the sample covariance matrix, $\textbf{S}=1/(N-1) \sum_{n=1}^N (\textbf{x}^n-\textbf{m})(\textbf{x}^n-\textbf{m})^T$, where $\textbf{x}^n$ is our data set and $\textbf{m}$ is the sample mean vector, ordering the eigenvectors, $\textbf{e}^1, ..., \textbf{e}^D$ (D is the dimension of the original basis), according to the highest eigenvalues, and identifying the eigenvectors as the Principal Components.
+By analyzing the explained variance in terms of number of components, a dimensionality reduction can be applied, i.e. only a few M first principal components (M<D) should be enough to describe the majority of the training sample variance.
+Where M is the dimension of the transformed basis.
 More detailed discussions can be found in \citet{jolliffe2002principal} and \citet{barber2012bayesian}.

-This process assumes the training set is representative of the general pair of type Ia supernova plus host galaxy and thus form a suitable basis for a linear description.
+This process assumes the training set is representative of the diversity of SNIa and their environments.
 Additionally, it assumes that there is a lower dimension hyperplane capable of describing the original data with a few first Principal Components.
 It is important to note PCA does not assume the existence of hidden variables and the Principal Components which are linear combinations of the original basis are not affected by the choice of the new basis dimension and neither are directly associated with any physical interpretation.